robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

         for sibling in proof:

             # If the index after i is higher, it is the left parent,
-            # and i is the right sibling.
+            # and i is the right sibling

             if index_height(i + 1) > g:

-                # The parent of a right sibling is stored immediately after.
+                # The parent of a right sibling is stored immediately after

                 i = i + 1